 I had wanted more and he never had.

 On our first date, we met at a Mexican restaurant in my neighborhood.
 And almost every date afterward he would take me to eat Mexican food at a Mexican restaurant, the thing was, I don't like Mexican food much, but I never said anything.

-I never spoke up, even on the second go round.
-By the third go round, 3 years into our knowing each other, I finally told him.
+Three years into our knowing each other, I finally told him.

 "I don't really like Mexican food."

 "What?
 You love Mexican food, we always go to Mexican Restaurants."